nathantja/anotherbnb/README.md

 - users table additions - firstname, lastname, bio
 - reservations table - check to see if reservations overlap
 - reservations table additions - number of guests
-- listings table additions - number of guests, square footage
+- listings table additions - max number of guests, square footage

 AWS
 - presign images in the future, currently accessible if you have any filename